morucci/repoxplorer/README.md

 ## Index a project

+A yaml file should be provisioned with the projects you want to index.
+The file $prefix/local/share/repoxplorer/projects.yaml is expected to be found.

+Below is the default projects.yaml files provided.
 Note that Barbican project is composed of two sub-projects: the server and the client.

-Edit /usr/local/etc/projects.yaml
+Edit this file to add projects you want to index.
+~repoxplorer/local/share/repoxplorer/projects.yaml.

 ```YAML
 ---